 A crucial challenge is to upgrade our existing heat networks to support Net Zero carbon, as many existing schemes are powered by fossil-fuels e.g. gas combined heat and power.
-As well as supporting the development of new networks, we tackle this challenge by helping you upgrade your existing heat networks to low and zero carbon.
+As well as supporting the development of new networks, we help you upgrade your existing heat networks to low and zero carbon.

 Why the Carbon Trust?